 You draw a simple a circle on a piece of paper and divide into 4, 6, or 8.
 In each section write something personal to you.
 Have your child/children do the same.
 Then by asking Yes or No questions, they have to guess the meaning of each of your sections and you guess theirs.

-For example, looking at the circle above, let’s say you have decided to guess what Fito means.
+For example, looking at the circle below, let’s say you have decided to guess what Fito means.

 Possible questions could be:

 Is it a pet?
 Yes

 Then I could tell you all about how great Fito was at enjoying my tea parties.
 (BTW, sorry about the fake cakes, Fito.
 You were a good boy.)

 Why we like this activity is that you get to practice asking questions, there is room for discussion in the explanation, and it’s a lovely way to connect with your kids.